IIRazarII/ble-mesh-stateful-preemption/README.md

-The toolbox exposes a single `RandomAdvertising` flag that governs both the `T_ChPDU` randomisation and the reshuffling of the channel rotation, so the combination the paper uses — random `T_ChPDU`, standard scanning order, with random channel selection listed as future work — is not reachable through that flag alone. `FixedChannelOrder` supplies it and defaults to `true` in both runners, so their shipped defaults match the reference measurement protocol.
+The toolbox exposes a single `RandomAdvertising` flag that governs both the `T_ChPDU` randomisation and the reshuffling of the channel rotation, so the combination the paper uses (random `T_ChPDU`, standard scanning order, with random channel selection listed as future work) is not reachable through that flag alone. `FixedChannelOrder` supplies it and defaults to `true` in both runners, so their shipped defaults match the reference measurement protocol.
 The `ConfigurableGAPBearer` and `CustomMeshNode` classes keep it at `false`